‘Y&R’ Spoilers: Graham Teams Up With Victor, Nick Becomes A Target, Hilary Back With Jordan?

 Rules According To Victor

-Victor (Eric Braeden) and Nick’s (Joshua Morrow) feud are far from over.
+Victor (Eric Braeden) and Nick’s (Joshua Morrow) feud is far from over.
 Next week on the Young and the Restless, spoilers reveal Victor will lay down the rules for Nick and Chelsea.
 Faith just realized her grandfather lied, and the child would most likely seek out her father.
 Spoilers reveal Faith will eventually move in with Chelsea and Nick, and this will result in a shift in the couple’s relationship.

 Spoilers also reveal Faith and Noah will have a serious talk.
 Meanwhile, spoilers also suggest Faith will reveal she inherited her grandfather’s skills in scheming.
 Victor will not let the incident with Faith go easily.
 He will fight back against Nick.
 As the family drama heats up, spoilers tease Nick will be caught up in a revenge plot.